Mihnevw/subscription-tracker/README.md

 # ⚙️ Backend Operations for [Your Project Name]

-🚀 **Мощен backend, създаден с Node.js, Express и MongoDB** – осигурява сигурни и ефективни операции за обработка на данни.
+🚀 Powerful backend built with Node.js, Express, and MongoDB – provides secure and efficient data processing operations.

 ---